AtiyaSA/ProductSimilarity_AMAZON_FLIPKART/README.md

 5. Pillow
 6. ImageHash

-You also need to have Google Chrome browser installed on your machine.
+Google Chrome browser must be installed in the machine.

 How to Use
 To use this script, you need to provide the following input: